-Requirements Remarks Suggestions Mechatronic Building Blocks Support equipment The students should be provided with a large pool of mechatronic building blocks containing assorted microcontrollers, sensors and actuators.
+Requirements Remarks Suggestions Mechatronic Building Blocks The students should be provided with a large pool of mechatronic building blocks containing assorted microcontrollers, sensors and actuators.
 The building blocks should be carefully selected to cover a wide range of possibilities for hands-on education.
-In order to simplify mechatronics design and development and reduce time spent on the project, equipment that provided.
+Support equipment In order to simplify mechatronics design and development and reduce time spent on the project, equipment that enables easy interfacing to the building blocks should be provided.
 This equipment may be formed from readily available components or can be custom developed.
 Robots Robots (i.e., mobile robots) attract students and provide a large content in the mechatronics applications.
 Hands-on practicing via robots is an enabling method for mechatronics training.